Modestus of Carantania

+He is venerated as a saint in the Eastern Orthodox Church and Roman Catholic Church, with a feast day on 5 February.

 Life

-Modestus was an Irishman by birth, a disciple of St. Fergil.
-He may have come to the Bavarian lands under Duke Odilo in the wake of Fergil (Vergilius), who, about 767 was consecrated Bishop of Salzburg.
+Modestus was an Irishman by birth, a disciple of Saint Virgil of Salzburg.
+He may have come to the Bavarian lands under Duke Odilo after the consecration of Virgil as bishop of Salzburg c.
+767.

-Upon the request of Prince Cheitmar or Hotimir of Carantania to Christianize his people, Bishop Vergilius dispatched Modestus around the year 755, together with four priests and a deacon "and other inferior clerks" as a missionary with the rank of a chorepískopos (Χωρεπίσκοπος), i.e. a chorbishop responsible for the people in the countryside.
+Upon the request of Prince Cheitmar or Hotimir of Carantania to Christianize his people, Bishop Virgil dispatched Modestus around the year 755, together with four priests and a deacon "and other inferior clerks" as a missionary with the rank of a chorepískopos (Χωρεπίσκοπος), i.e. a chorbishop responsible for the people in the countryside.
 Modestus received authority as a bishop, but probably, after the Irish custom, was without a definite see.
 It is only in the late anonymous life of Gebhard of Constance, that he is called bishop of Liburnia.